Utah foster care and adoption guidelines

 Up front, there are fees for background checks associated with being licensed (generally less than $20).
 There may also be costs associated with bringing a residence into compliance with state regulations.
 These vary widely.
 Finally, there are legal fees associated with the adoption proceedings.
 The state reimburses up to $2,000 of these costs–which generally covers costs to families.

-If you are brand new to the adoption process, it is highly recommended that you attend The Adoption Exchange’s foster care and adoption orientation webinar.
+If you are brand new to the adoption process, it is highly recommended that you attend Raise the Future’s foster care and adoption orientation webinar.

 To get started with the process to foster or adopt through the state of Utah, please contact Utah Foster Care.
 They will refer you to the office closest to where you reside and then arrange for an orientation.
 Please call 877-505-5437 or visit Utah Foster Care for more information.